 - Allow the mixture to cool before you handle it.

-- Take the chickpea-chilli mixture and add enough water to make a fairly thick batter, about the consistency of pancake batter.
+- Mix the chickpea flour with red chili powder, turmeric, baking soda and salt.
+Add enough water to make a fairly thick batter, about the consistency of pancake batter.

 - Make balls with the potato mixture, about 1 inch in diameter.
 Dunk one at a time into the chickpea batter.
 Turn to coat and then drop into the oil which should be at between 350 and 375 degrees.